Listen to the Podcast:

 Armon, you’re an extraordinarily, inspirational, legendary entrepreneur.
 Thank you so much for investing this time with us.

-Thanks for joining us on Conscious VC with Navin Chaddha, managing director of Mayfield and me podcaster and author, Christopher Lochhead.
+Thanks for joining us on Conscious VC with Navin Chaddha, managing partner of Mayfield and me podcaster and author, Christopher Lochhead.
 You can find me on the internet at lochhead.com.
 Conscious VC is presented by Mayfield.
 Visit mayfield.com today where you can learn more about the five pillars of conscious capital and much more.
 Thanks again for pressing play.